 Day 3 to 5 – Northern Serengeti (B, L, D)

 Over the next three days, we’ll enjoy game drives in private vehicles, seeking out amazing wildlife opportunities and the somewhat more elusive crossing of the Mara River.

 The Mara River has large resident crocodiles patiently waiting for a crossing and potential meal.
-In deeper pools, you will find hippopotamus.
+In deeper pools, you will find hippos.
 Back on land, you’ll see wildebeest, zebra, Thomson’s Gazelle and giraffes.
-There is also excellent chances of photographing cheetah and Spotted Hyena, and if we’re lucky, even a rare Black Rhine.
+There is also excellent chances of photographing cheetah and Spotted Hyena, and if we’re lucky, even a rare Black Rhino.

 Day 6 – Northern Serengeti => Central Serengeti (B, L, D)